JBossOutreachArchive/mentors-handbook/readme.md

 		-   Github issue link for the task

 	-   Additional Sources
-		-   Add sources like the link to the framework’s documentation or any other website that can help the student in learning about it.
+		-   Add sources like the link to the project’s documentation or any other website that can help the student in learning about it.

 -   **Instance count:**